hojaedev/COMS6998_NAS/README.md

 ![image](https://user-images.githubusercontent.com/44733338/146050569-14c70c9c-18e0-4c79-ae56-0e8ae0eeba8c.png)

-### Approach
+### Our Approach
+Below is our implementation of the NAS model combining the repository mentioned above and the high-level idea in "Efficient Architecture Search by Network Transformation"

+Algorithm:
-Our approach was to build a RL based NAS inspired by the paper "Efficient Architecture Search by Network Transformation" (https://arxiv.org/abs/1707.04873).
+RL based NAS inspired by Efficient Architecture Search by Network Transformation
-### For this project, we experimented with 4 models:
+1. Train 300 different models for 10 epochs and selects a subset of well performing models
+2. Selects the well performing models as the baseline for the next RL exploration stage
+3. Trains 300 different models for 10 epochs with a higher exploitation rate (80%)
+4. Selects the best (1) model and trains for 100 epochs

+Functions:
+- Dynamically resize width and depth
+- Dynamically generates new models with diverse architectures
+- RNN controller outputs probabilities of each block (with parameters) being selected

+Comparison of 4 approaches
 1. Vanilla LSTM
 2. Vanilla GRU
 3. NAS with basic search space (LSTM stacking with Dropout)
 4. NAS with diverse search space (LSTM, GRU, Activation Functions, Dropout)

 ```
 ## News
 - Next generation of ProxylessNAS: [Once-for-All](https://github.com/mit-han-lab/once-for-all) (First place in the 3rd and 4th [Low-Power Computer Vision Challenge](https://lpcv.ai/competitions/2019)).